Lotr-frvr/chubb-megathon/README.md

 ### 5. **EBMs and Explainability**

 - **Description:** Utilizes Explainable Boosting Machines (EBMs) for interpretable machine learning.
-EBMs are open-box models that provide transparency and insights into the decision-making process
+EBMs are open-box models that provide transparency and insights into the decision-making process.

+## Note on UI Code

+The UI code for this project will be maintained in a separate branch named `UI`.
+Please switch to the `UI` branch to access and work on the user interface components.